 · Phyto-chemicals (powerful anti-oxidants) are also found in great abundance in button mushrooms.

-Mushrooms protect against
+Mushrooms protect against breast cancer |

 Mushrooms for Cancer Treatment: Preventing and Treating Cancer with Mushrooms